Search Bookmarks

 Seaview

 These take place in the same universe, set in a fictional coastal town, so I’ve grouped them together.
+While the stories aren’t connected (at least not right now), TNI takes place in the same universe.
 The Edge of Light The ghost was throwing leaves again.
-This story began life as a red leaf I picked up on my walk to work at a time of year when all of the other leaves were green.
-Every morning, more leaves would be scattered…
+Published in press 2023.
+This story began life as a red leaf I picked up on my walk to…

 Verity: She’s got a broom in her hands and is sweeping dirt from the lowest stair when he walks past.
 Seeing him doesn’t surprise her anymore.
 When he first went by—years ago now—she felt the shock like lightning in her stomach and in her chest.
 It was his back that she saw, but she knew him at once by the color of his hair, the deep rust brown that hung past his shoulders, out of style her whole lifetime.
 The particular motion of his step, always favoring his right leg.
 An accident when he’d been a child, she assumed, although he never spoke of the past.
 He was dressed the way he had since the day they’d met, in exquisitely tailored pants and a crisp linen shirt, like the ones she would whiten in the sun, spread out in this very yard where…